OpenTermsArchive/engine/ops/README.md

     @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @
     @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
     IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!
-    Someone could be eavesdropping on you right now (man-in-the-middle attack)!
-    It is also possible that a host key has just been changed.
-    The fingerprint for the ECDSA key sent by the remote host is SHA256:Az7QjapOgHYhMtk5JbeOKPK+UdxAyrYd8DWno7vJtB0.
-    Please contact your system administrator.
-    Add correct host key in /Users/martin/.ssh/known_hosts to get rid of this message.
-    Offending ECDSA key in /Users/martin/.ssh/known_hosts:43
-    Host key for [127.0.0.1]:2222 has changed and you have requested strict checking.
-    Host key verification failed.
+    …
   unreachable: true
 ```

-It may be because you already have a `known_host` registered with the same IP:PORT entry

-To solve this, remove it from the entries using `ssh-keygen -R [127.0.0.1]:2222`
+It may be because you already have a `known_host` registered with the same IP and port.
+To solve this, remove it from the entries using `ssh-keygen -R [127.0.0.1]:2222`.